 Forensic accountants have a very unique role.
 They help in the investigation of business, or white collar, crimes that involve embezzling money, fraud connected to bankruptcy and other issues such as money laundering.
 They may be part of a team of law enforcement officers are may work with a lawyer during a case.
 They may also be called as an expert witness during a court trial.
 Other accountants network as internal auditors, who verify and analyze the company’s financial records to make sure that there is no fraud and that things are being properly handled.
 The review can aid a company in making business run smoother and to save money on their bottom line.

-Accountants have to keep current on new technology dealing with various financial software as well as local, state and federal laws regarding finances and taxes.
+Accountants have to keep current on new technology dealing with various financial software as well as local, state and federal laws regarding finances and taxes; in addition to getting the postage and sending the paperwork in.
 He typically work around 40 hours a week, but this can be longer during tax season when clients are trying to filed before the deadline.
 They can work in a variety of settings, including a small business, a large firm or for the government.
 Before entering the field, an individual can best prepare for this field by taking math and computer classes.
 This gives them a head start when entering college, where advanced classes in these areas will be required.

 Accountant Training and Education Requirements